-- If you’re like me, which there’s a good chance you’re not, because if you’re like me you’d have a small barn-full of goats producing more milk than you can keep up with and a large houseful of children who go through yogurt like nobody’s business.
+- If you’re like me, which there’s a good chance you’re not, because if you’re like me, you’re probably a little weird and have a small barn-full of goats producing more milk than you can keep up with and a large houseful of children who go through yogurt like nobody’s business.
 But if you are like me- you learn to make your own yogurt and kill two birds with one stone, so to speak.

 I’ve been milking goats and making yogurt since our fourth child- 9 year old Brenna- who was severely lactose intolerant, was about two years old.
 Cow’s milk products would cause horrible bloating, gas and diarrhea in Brenna and since I’d become intrigued with goats anyway we figured it was a good time to jump in.
 Joe built me a barn because he’s awesome like that, and we moved in three floppy eared Nubian dairy goats.
 I was nine months pregnant with baby number five when the first of those goats delivered her first kids and I learned to make yogurt later that year.